“Can We Talk?”

 Unbelievably, most men would rather have a short fight about why they don’t talk, than a long fight about anything else.

 Think about how you respond when he disagrees with you: Do you try to persuade him to see it your way?
-Is it important to you to be right?
+Is it important for you to be right?

 The Easy Fix